-assessing the types of workers in the business

-- providing a qualifying automatic enrolment pension scheme - automatically enrolling all 'eligible jobholders' into the scheme - · and paying employer contributions.
+- assessing the types of workers in the business - providing a qualifying automatic enrolment pension scheme - automatically enrolling all 'eligible jobholders' into the scheme and - · paying employer contributions.

 All employers will need to contribute at least 3% of the 'qualifying pensionable earnings' for eligible jobholders.
-However, to help employers adjust, compulsory contributions will be phased in, starting at 1% before eventually rising to 3%.
+However, to help employers adjust, compulsory contributions are being phased in, and are currently payable at 2% before rising to 3% from 6 April 2019.

-If the employer only pays the employer's minimum contribution, employees' contributions is currently 1% of their salary, before eventually rising to 5% as there is an overall minimum 8% contribution rate.
-The employee contributions may be paid net of basic rate tax depending on the type of pension scheme, if so the employee pays a 0.8% contribution eventually increasing to 4% before basic rate tax relief is added
+If the employer only pays the employer's minimum contribution, employees' contributions are currently 3% of their salary, before rising to 5% from 6 April 2019 as there is an overall minimum 8% contribution rate.
+The employee contributions may be paid net of basic rate tax depending on the type of pension scheme.

-All employers have to implement Auto Enrolment.
-Contribution levels are due to increase from April 2018.
-We can help you to deal with Auto Enrolment.
+All employers have to comply with Auto Enrolment from when they first take on an employee.
+We can help you to deal with Auto Enrolment